Danny Mayor: Preston North End

 According to then manager Gary Peters, he revealed that Mayor joined Preston North End at age nine for £40 after his parents enrolled him to do the club's Centre of Excellence and was given "free bottle of milk and a season ticket for coming to the school".
-He went on to come through Preston North End's youth ranks.
+He went on to come through Preston's youth ranks.
 On 15 December 2008 he was given his first professional two-and-a-half-year contract with fellow youngster, Adam Barton.

 On 5 March 2009, he joined Tranmere Rovers on a one-month loan deal.
 Tranmere manager Ronnie Moore was reported to say: "He is a hard working winger with the ability to go past people and has a trick up his sleeve."
 Two days later, on 7 March 2009, he was handed his League One debut against Northampton Town, where he set up a goal for Bas Savage.
 After the match, Manager Moore praised Mayor performance, citing he "direct, took people on and played a great ball in for the goal."
 After making three appearances, Mayor returned to Preston, where manager Alan Irvine believed that the loan move to Tranmere Rovers made him "grow up", due to giving him "more confidence".

 Mayor made his debut for Preston North End on 16 January 2010 against Bristol City.
 He came on as a substitute in the 70th minute for Richard Chaplow.
 Preston lost the match 4–2.
 It was Darren Ferguson's debut as Preston manager.
 Due to Ferguson started to use youngsters in the first team, He was handed his full home debut in a game against Scunthorpe United on 10 April 2010, a game which Preston won 3–2.
 At the start of 2010–11 season, Mayor signed a two-year contract that will keep him until 2013.

 After making 21 league appearances in the 2010–11 season, which resulted the relegation to League One, Mayor scored his first League goal for Preston against his old club Tranmere Rovers on 26 September 2011.
 His next goal came against Hartlepool United, which went on to win the goal of the season for the club's 2011–12 season and also went on to be awarded the Young Player of the Year.
 The 2011–12 season proved to be a breakthrough for Mayor, as he made a very impressive displays and become the fan favourite.

 Mayor allegedly told manager Graham Westley before the 2012/13 season that he would like to play at a higher level, with teammate Jamie Proctor making the same statement, despite the pair both being contracted to the club and part of the manager's plans.
 As a result of wanting to leave, Preston chairman Peter Ridsdale was unsure towards the Mayor and Proctor.